rysenko/bugsnap/readme.txt

-Shoot your bug and send photo to your Gemini.
+Shoot your bug and send photo to your tracker.